hmmarketing-ma/onix-parser/REFACTORING.md

 $onix = $parser->parseFileStreaming($onixFilePath, $options);
 ```

+## Recent Improvements

+1. **Conditional Processing**: Added support for stopping processing when callback returns false in parseFileStreaming.
+This allows for early termination of processing based on custom conditions.

 ## Future Improvements

 1. **Unit Tests**: Add more comprehensive unit tests to verify the behavior of both parsing methods.